folio-org/stripes-testing/README.md

 ##### .xtract(xpath)

     This will extract and return the textContent of an XPath node.
-    The returned value will be passed to the next action in the chain (most likely .then)
+    The returned value will be passed to the next action in the chain (most likely .then).

 #### namegen.js

-    This script creates random user data (100 possibilities.)
+    This script creates random user data (100 possibilities).
     Returns: id, firstname, lastname, email, barcode, password

 ```js